-Drought prices are intended to minimise the risk of under-recovering revenue during drought.
+A drought price is intended to minimise the risk of under-recovering revenue during drought.
 Charging a higher water price during drought may help ensure CCC Water can cover its costs.
-It may also create a stronger incentive for households and businesses to use less water during drought conditions, and help them manage their bills.
+It may also create a stronger incentive for households and businesses to use less water during drought conditions as using less water would reduce the impact of the increased price.

-In its pricing proposal, CCC Water did not propose setting drought prices.
+In its pricing proposal, CCC Water did not propose setting a drought price.
 However, in submissions to our Issues Paper, some people commented on this topic.
-Some indicated they supported CCC Water charging higher prices during drought - for example, to create a stronger incentive for water conservation.
-In contrast, the Public Interest Advocacy Centre (PIAC) opposed such prices.
+Some indicated they supported CCC Water charging a higher price during drought - for example, to create a stronger incentive for water conservation.
+One submission to our Draft Report supported the use of a drought price for the same reason, suggesting that prices would be lower when dam levels are high.22

+In contrast, the Public Interest Advocacy Centre (PIAC) opposed setting a drought price in its submission to our Issues Paper.
 It argued that pricing based on short-term issues such as COVID-19 or drought is not appropriate or an effective response to drought conditions.
-In addition, it suggested that a more effective drought response would include "long-term price signals coordinated with community education and messaging on conservation and behaviour change to influence water use".
+In addition, it suggested that a more effective drought response would include "long-term price signals coordinated with community education and messaging on conservation and behaviour change to influence water use".23

-After considering stakeholder views, we decided not to set drought prices for CCC Water for the 2022 Determination.
-Given the current context and complexities of drought pricing, we consider it would not be feasible for CCC Water to estimate drought prices for the 2022 Determination and charge drought prices.
+After considering stakeholder views, we decided not to set a drought price for CCC Water for the 2022 Determination.
+Given the current context and complexities of drought pricing, we consider it would not be feasible for CCC Water to estimate a drought price for the 2022 Determination and charge a drought price.